Tool

 Built-in tool packages

-Phero includes a few ready-to-use tools under tool/.
-These are designed to be easy to attach to an agent.
+Phero includes ready-to-use tools under tool/.
+Each tool is constructed with a New… function and exposes a .Tool() method that returns the *llm.Tool to pass to AddTool.
 Exact behavior can be customized with llm.Tool.Use(...) middleware.

 Tip: for anything with side effects (writes or shell commands), add an approval middleware.